samathaluca/fallen/README.md

 1. Development focus will be to provide a service and connection for users who are trying to recover from addiction.
 2. Second strategic aim is to be useful for user/contributors.
 3. Third strategy will be the collection of data to help develop new methods for tackling the addiction crisis.
+4. Fourth part of the strategy considered minimising the dependency on extensive admin whilst maximimising the reproduceability and authenticity of the data by validating the questions used to collect the data.

-4. Fourth part of the strategy will be to use the data collected in a report that will be published and given free of charge to the services that may benefit from it.
+A future goal of the project would be to analyse the data collected in a report that will be published and given free of charge to the services that may benefit from it.

 ##### Details of strategy plan